Padcev

 Padcev is a cancer medicine for treating adults with urothelial cancer (a cancer of the bladder and urinary tract).

-Padcev is for patients whose cancer is advanced or has spread and who have already had platinum- based chemotherapy and an immunotherapy.
+Padcev is used on its own in patients whose cancer is advanced or metastatic (has spread to other parts of the body) and who have already had platinum-based chemotherapy and an immunotherapy targeting PD-1 or PD-L1.

 It contains the active substance enfortumab vedotin.